Gravity-Rail/railbot/gpt_robot/readme.md

-This code defines a `GPTRobot` class that extends the `Node` class and responsible for controlling the head behavior of a GPT robot.
-The robot is designed to respond to various GPT status values which represent different robot states, such as WAITING_USER_INPUT, ROBOT_ACTION, SPEECH_TO_TEXT_PROCESSING, GPT_PROCESSING, and TEXT_TO_SPEECH_PROCESSING.
+This code defines a `MiniPupperRobot` class that extends the `Node` class and responsible for controlling the head behavior of a MiniPupper robot.

+This code has been adapted from the excellent work by MangDang at

+The status values used by the MiniPupperRobot are:

+WAITING_USER_INPUT, ROBOT_ACTION, STT_PROCESSING, CHAT_LLM_PROCESSING, and TTS_PROCESSING

 ## Features